 Todd: Oh, man, what a story.
 Well, what did you dad say about the credit card bill?

 Shuan: Um, I got billed for it a few months later.

 I shouldn't ... , but I will anyway

-You can use this phrase when you know something is a bad plan, but you are going to do it despite that.
+You can use this phrase when you know something is a bad idea, but you are going to do it anyway.
 Notice the following:

-- He shouldn't buy another television, but we all know that he will anyway.
+- He shouldn't buy another car, but he will anyway.